Curt Schilling

 Curtis Montague Schilling (born November 14, 1966) is an American former Major League Baseball right handed pitcher and commentator for media outlet BlazeTV.
-He helped lead the Philadelphia Phillies to a World Series appearance in 1993, and won championships in 2001 with the Arizona Diamondbacks and in 2004 and 2007 with the Boston Red Sox, being named a co-winner of the World Series MVP in 2001.
-Schilling retired with a career postseason record of 11–2, and his .846 postseason winning percentage is a major-league record among pitchers with at least ten decisions.
+He helped lead the Philadelphia Phillies to a World Series appearance in 1993 and won championships in 2001 with the Arizona Diamondbacks and in 2004 and 2007 with the Boston Red Sox, being named a co-winner of the World Series MVP in 2001.
+Schilling retired with a career postseason record of 11–2 and his .846 postseason winning percentage is a major-league record among pitchers with at least ten decisions.
 He is a member of the 3,000 strikeout club and has the highest strikeout-to-walk ratio of any of its inactive members.
 He is tied at third place for the most 300-strikeout seasons.

-After retiring, he founded Green Monster Games, which was renamed 38 Studios.
-The company released Kingdoms of Amalur: Reckoning in February 2012.
-Three months later, they laid off their entire staff amid severe financial troubles.
-As a radio personality, Schilling was signed by the Howie Carr radio network to do a Saturday morning politics and sports show.
-As a conservative, Schilling joined Breitbart in 2016.
+After retiring, Schilling founded Green Monster Games, which was renamed 38 Studios.
+In 2012, the company released Kingdoms of Amalur: Reckoning in February, laid off the entire staff in May, then declared bankruptcy in June.
+As a conservative radio personality, Schilling was signed by the Howie Carr radio network to do a Saturday morning politics and sports show and joined Breitbart in 2016.

 Early life

-Schilling was born in Alaska to mother Mary and father Cliff, as his father was a master sergeant with the 101st Airborne Division and stationed at Elmendorf Air Force Base near Anchorage at the time.
+Curtis Montague Schilling was born on November 14, 1966, in Anchorage, Alaska, to Mary and Cliff Schilling.
+His father was a master sergeant with the 101st Airborne Division and stationed at Elmendorf Air Force Base near Anchorage at the time.
 Curt Schilling was the middle of three children.
-He went to high school in Phoenix, Arizona, attending Shadow Mountain High School.
+He attended Shadow Mountain High School in Phoenix, Arizona.

-Playing career
+College career

-Amateur baseball

-Schilling played for Shadow Mountain High School in Phoenix, Arizona, before attending Yavapai College in Prescott, Arizona, in 1985.
+Schilling attended Yavapai College in Prescott, Arizona, in 1985.

-Orioles and Astros (1988–1992)
+Professional career

+Draft and minor leagues

 Schilling began his professional career in the Boston Red Sox farm system as a second-round pick in what would be MLB's final January draft.
 He began his professional career with the Elmira Pioneers, then a Red Sox minor-league affiliate.

+After beginning 1988 with an 8-4 record and a 2.97 earned run average in 21 games with the New Britain Red Sox, he was traded along with Brady Anderson to the Baltimore Orioles for Mike Boddicker on July 29, two days prior to the trade deadline.